We know that children are More Than A Score and, with your help, we can change the way pupils are assessed and schools are judged.

 Standardised assessment damages children’s education, places additional pressures on teachers, pupils and parents and provides no useful information on how well a school performs.

-Children in England are now among the most tested in the world.
 Within two years, standardised assessments will be taking place in reception classes (Baseline), Year 1 (phonics checks), Year 2 (KS1 SATs), Year 4 (times tables checks) and, finally, in Year 6 (KS2 SATs).

 Whatever the age of your child, you can take practical steps to spread the word and oppose the current regime.
 This toolkit includes advice, ideas and resources to make our voices heard.